 I think about it.
 Then I make the first in a long string of shoot-from-the-hip decisions.
 I tell him where I want the field.

 There’s a pause, and then Chippers laughs.
 Hard.
 Real this time.
-“Oho!
-If you’re doing what I think you’re doing, this will be a Cup Tournament to remember!
+“Oho.
+If you’re doing what I think you’re doing, this will be a cup tournament to remember.
 To be on the safe side, I’ll arrange a security contingent to go with the field.”

 Even though I know the season starts in less than two weeks, I smile.
-Too little time to put together a team, train it, win twelve regular season games and reach, let alone win, the Cup Tournament.
+Too little time to put together a team, train it, win twelve regular season games and reach, let alone win, the cup tournament.
 I smile all the same.
 It’s an opportunity I’d be an idiot to pass up.
 “Okay, Mr. Chippers, you got yourself a coach.”

-“Excellent!
+“Excellent.
 Welcome to Chipper’s Clippers, Rick.”

 “Wait, what?
 That’s not the name of the team, is it?”